iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

  `SELECT student_fname FROM students ORDER BY years_of_exp;`

- - this will also work, that means ordering column need not part of select statement.
+ - this will also work, that means ordering column doesn't need part of select statement.
  - this will show student_fname such this way least experience student should be list on top and top experience student should be reside on the bottom.

  If we give command like this: